 - Raw milk – Milk that hasn’t been heat treated will have the maximum amount of immunoglobulins, and studies have linked raw milk (but not pasteurized milk) consumption to lower rates of eczema and asthma in children.
 (2)

-- Goat’s milk colostrum – As mentioned above, this version of colostrum may be a good consideration for those with dairy allergy or sensitivity
+- Goat’s milk colostrum – As mentioned above, this version of colostrum is considered a dairy product, but may be a good consideration for those with allergy or sensitivity specifically to cow’s milk, but not to goat’s milk.

 - Serum derived bovine immunoglobulins (SBI) – The scientific literature has shown these to have similar but even more potent effects than colostrum and is dairy free.
 I personally don’t feel comfortable ingesting blood products, but it’s an option for those who are open to that.